lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ### What is a room?
 Rooms are a way of spatially partitioning your level into areas that make sense in terms of the level design.
 Rooms often quite literally *are* rooms (for instance in a building).
 Ultimately as far as the engine is concerned, a room respresents a __non-overlapping__ convex volume, in which you would typically place most of your objects that fall within that area.

-A room doesn't need to correspond to a literal room, it could also be for example, a canyon in an outdoor area, or a smaller part of a concave room.
+A room doesn't need to correspond to a literal room.
+It could for example also be a canyon in an outdoor area, or a smaller part of a concave room.
+With a little imagination you can use the system in almost any scenario.

 ### Why convex?
-The reason why rooms are defined as convex volumes (or 'hulls'), is that mathematically it is very easy to determine whether a point is within a convex hull.
+The reason why rooms are defined as convex volumes (or 'convex hulls' as they are known), is that mathematically it is very easy to determine whether a point is within a convex hull.
 A simple plane check will tell you the distance of a point from a plane.
 If a point is behind all the planes bounding the convex hull, then by definition, it is inside the room.
-This makes all kinds of things easier in the internals of the system, like checking which room a Camera is within.
+This makes all kinds of things easier in the internals of the system, like checking which room a `Camera` is within.

 _A convex hull.
 The hull is defined as a series of planes facing outward.
 If a point is behind all the planes, it is within the hull._
 ![Convex Hull](images/convex_hull.png)

 ### Why non-overlapping?
 If two rooms overlap, and a camera or player is in this overlapping zone, then there is no way to tell which room the object should be in - and hence render from, or be rendered in.
-This does have implications for level design.
+This requirement for non-overlapping rooms does have implications for level design.

 If you accidentally create overlapping rooms, the editor will flag a warning when you convert the rooms, and indicate any overlapping zones in red.